Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures: Related Work

-\textbf{Pose transfer with paired images.} Methods trained with paired images aim to learn the complex non-rigid deformation of clothing items.
-In \citep{zhu2019progressive,zhang2022exploring,ren2022neural,gao2020recapture}, this transformation is learned via soft attention that aggregates source image features with weighted sampling. \citet{zhang2021pise,lv2021learning} further use semantic parsing maps as guidance to control the style of each body part.
-The major difficulty in such feature-level attention is that clothing details could be washed out in lower-resolution feature maps.
-To preserve these details after pose transfer, flow-based methods haven been proposed to approximate a dense flow field from the source to the target person. \citet{han2019clothflow} introduced a pyramid feature network that outputs a pixel-level flow filed. \citet{tang2021structure,ren2020deep} further combined soft attention with dense flow to learn more accurate estimations.
-However, since the learned flow can only copy existing pixels in the source image to the target, it might fail at inferring occluded and unseen parts of the person. \citet{grigorev2019coordinate,sarkar2020neural,albahar2021pose} explored inpainting 2D partial texture to 3D full texture in the UV space, and then projecting it back to the 2D pose.
-Although these methods can produce high-quality person images, they all require strong supervision from paired data, which might be difficult to collect in some real-world scenarios.
+\textbf{Pose transfer with paired images.} Methods trained with paired images learn the clothing deformation via soft attention that aggregates source person features with weighted sampling \cite{zhu2019progressive,zhang2022exploring,ren2022neural,gao2020recapture}, or via sparse attention that approximates a dense flow field from the source to the target person \cite{han2019clothflow,tang2021structure,ren2020deep}.
+Some methods also use a semantic parsing map to provide further guidance to control the style of each body part \cite{zhang2021pise,lv2021learning}.
+To help infer occluded parts of the person after pose transfer, prior work has also explored inpainting 2D partial texture to 3D full texture in the UV space, and then projecting it back to the 2D pose \cite{grigorev2019coordinate,sarkar2020neural,albahar2021pose,sarkar2021style}.
+However, the 2D to 3D projection could lose partial texture information.
+Another line of work \cite{xu2022surface,shao2022doublefield} uses multiple views of the same person to achieve 3D reconstruction with various poses.
+These methods all require full supervision from paired data, which might be difficult to collect in some real-world scenarios.
+Our approach only needs unpaired data for training, which enables direct fitting to an in-the-wild target domain.